vicdum/metunicapi/README.md

-# Metunic Metunic Registrar Module #
+# WHMCS Sample Registrar Module #

 ## Summary ##

-Metunic Registrar Modules allow you to create modules that allow for the registration and management of domain names in WHMCS.
+Registrar Modules allow you to create modules that allow for the registration and management of domain names in WHMCS.

 The sample files here demonstrates how a registrar module for WHMCS should